-Connecticut Parrot Rescue was founded in July 2015 and as of September 2016, is an official 501c3 non-profit public charity.
+Connecticut Parrot Rescue was founded in July 2015 and as of September 2016, became an official 501c3 non-profit public charity.
 We are completely run by Connecticut-based volunteer foster homes, who aid the transition and rehabilitation processes of companion parrots into loving adoptive homes.
-Please browse around our website to learn more about our organization, our exciting partnerships, how you can get involved and of course... our amazing adoptable parrots!
+Please browse our website to learn more about our organization, our exciting partnerships, how you can get involved and of course... our amazing adoptable parrots!
 We strive to give our parrots the best possible care, and then integrate them into suitable and loving homes.

 Connecticut Parrot Rescue started with Maxine the Quaker/Monk Parrot being found in someone's chicken coop.
 We took this little one in, no questions asked, but then had to foot the bill for veterinary care and food.
 Resulting a $400 veterinary invoice to pay.
 If Maxine was ill, the veterinary charges would have been MUCH larger and we would not have been able to help this super sweet Quaker.